 This first chart shows just American states and Canadian provinces:

 The big standouts in the US are California, Texas, Florida, Arizona, and Nevada.
 In Canada too, the southernmost province, Ontario, and the westernmost provinces, Alberta and British Columbia, grew the fastest.
-But, Canadians not having a proper Sunbelt to move to, even Quebec’s growth was faster than all but nine US states.
+But, Canadians not having a proper Sunbelt to move to, even Quebec’s growth rate was faster than all but nine US states.

 Now let’s add in Caribbean and Central American countries, and Puerto Rico: